biopython/biopython.github.io/wiki/CVS.md

 The Biopython source code is kept under a version control system which allows multiple users from around the world to work on the same code base at the same time.

-We use CVS (Concurrent Versions System), the most common version control system, for this purpose.
+We currently use CVS (Concurrent Versions System) for this purpose.

 An hourly updated CVS checkout of Biopython is available at
 <http://biopython.open-bio.org/SRC/biopython>